olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 </figure>

-Here's a different a slightly longer demo of the RODE NT-USB microphone where I tried to demonstrated the usefulness of an articulated boom arm:
+Here's a different a slightly longer demo of the RODE NT-USB microphone where I tried to demonstrate the usefulness of an articulated boom arm:

 <figure class="audio">
     <figcaption>RODE NT-USB (10 cm from face)</figcaption>